raspberrypilearning/anime-expressions/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

 You have used HTML to add tags to your webpage.
 Now it is time to use CSS to add styles to your page.
-By the end of this step, your webpage will have different colours, fonts, and layout.
+This step shows you how change the colours, fonts, and layout on your webpage.

 </div>
 <div>
 <iframe src="https://trinket.io/embed/html/931f275be7?outputOnly=true" width="500" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>